jeffhussmann/knock-knock/README.md

 RAB11A-150HA_PCR_donor,PCR,GCCGGAAATGGCGCAGCGGCAGGGAGGGG...
 ```

-with the actual donor sequences truncated for display purposes.
+where the actual donor sequences have been truncated for display purposes.

 After filling out all target-specification csvs, run